santiHerranz/SumoFighters/readme.md

 ## Dojo (Dohyo)
-- Right side is color red and the left side is color blue.
+- Left side is color blue and the right side is color red.
 - Starting line (Shikiri-sen)\
 Located 10 cm right and left from the center of the Dojo
 - White line delimits the external border of the Dojo (Tawara)\